williamblair333/Kronos-Nationwide/README.md

 # Kronos-Nationwide

+Update:  Currently the script is only working with .xls files.  .xlsx files are erroring out.

 This script will do the following:
 - save the kronos 401a xls as an xlsm
 - import vba code into new xlsm file and create a module